-Cash used in operating activities was €49.9 million for the year ended December 31, 2017.
-This amount primarily resulted from our net loss of €58.6 million, driven largely by our significant research and development efforts during the period, adjusted by €3.5 million in non-cash expenses and other adjustments and €5.3 million in net cash flows from changes in working capital.
+Cash used in operating activities was €49.9 million and €56.1 million for the years ended December 31, 2017 and 2018, respectively.
+With respect to the 2017 period, this amount primarily resulted from our net loss of €55.7 million, driven largely by our significant research and development efforts during the period, adjusted by €0.6 million in non-cash expenses and other adjustments and by €5.3 million in net cash flows from changes in working capital.
+With respect to the 2018 period, this amount primarily resulted from our net loss of €79.5 million, again driven largely by our significant research and development efforts as we progressed our Phase 3 clinical trial of elafibranor in NASH and our Phase 2 clinical trial of elafibranor in PBC, adjusted by €13.0 million in non-cash expenses and other adjustments of €10.3 million in net cash flows from changes in working capital.